karthick-kk/karthick-kk-hugo/content/resume.md

 Client: [Walt Disney](https://thewaltdisneycompany.com) Domain: *Media*

+`Responsibilities:`
-Ensured the continuity of mission-critical applications and services by providing complete Infrastructure support to remote servers located in various data centers across the USA (CA, FL, NY, OL ) on a 24x7 basis.
+- Ensured uninterrupted operation of mission-critical applications and services by delivering comprehensive infrastructure support to remote servers situated in multiple data centers across the USA, including locations in California, Florida, New York, and Ohio, on a 24x7 basis.

 `Achievements:`
-- Developed Remediation toolkit to remediate 15K+ multiplatform unix servers across the globe.
-Remediation time per server cut down from 240 minutes to 15 minutes in the batch.
+- Designed and implemented a Remediation Toolkit to address issues on over 15,000 multi-platform Unix servers worldwide.
+Through batch processing, reduced the remediation time per server from 240 minutes to just 15 minutes, significantly enhancing efficiency and minimizing downtime.

 Technical Skills
 ----------------